 Scholarly Commons Citation

 Abu-Odeh, Lama, "Egyptian Feminism: Trapped in the Identity Debate" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1632.
+1632.